Architecture and Design

 Encoding Scheme:

-Nodes are encoded as "{node_id}{delimiter}{layer_id}"
+Nodes are encoded as "{node_id}{delimiter}{layer_id}" before they are added to core_network.

 Design Patterns